yuyatinnefeld/prometheus/exam/PCA.md

 ## Backbox Exporter
 - allows blackbox probing of endpoints over HTTP, HTTPS, DNS, TCP, ICMP and gRPC.

+## Service Discovery
+- SD is a mechanism that allow to automatically discover and monitor targets and services
+- there are 2 categories: top-down and bottom-up mechanisms of static SD

 ## Service Monitors
 - Service Monitors define a set of targets for prometheus to monitor and scrape